MinaProtocol/mina/rfcs/0019-storing-client-data.md

   Sql.commit sql
 ```

+We can also use `RPC_parallel` to ensure that the daemon will die if the archive process will die and vice versa using RPC parallel.

 #### Client Queries

-When a client wants to make a query, it will talk to an API process.
-The API process will invoke a server that makes calls to the daemon process and the database.
-The API process will talk to the daemon through Graphql.
+When a client wants to make a query, it will talk to the daemon's GraphQL server.
+The server will service any commands involving in-memory data structures of the daemon (i.e. `transition_frontier`, `transaction_pool`).
+It will also send SQL calls to the database.
+There shouldn't be much of a performance issue if the API calls are being sent to the daemon since most of the queries involving the in-memory data structures are O(1) and we asynchronously wait for databases to perform SQL calls.

+In the future, we can offload these API queries on another process if the queries significantly slow down the performance of the daemon.
+This API process will run its own server taking client calls.
+It will talk to the daemon through Graphql.
 The API process will make direct SQL calls to the database and present it to the client.
 The following subsections will describe queries how to use the databases to make complicated queries:

 #### Transaction_status